ut3/ramstetter.com/content/pages/academic-work/index.md

 > **Abstract:** In dense sensor networks, Trajectory Based Routing (TBR) allows a source node to encode in some packet’s header a mathematical (e.g. polynomial) curve deﬁning that packet’s route.
 Intermediary nodes make a best-effort to route the packet along this curve.
 Bezier curves, used widely in computer graphics, allow message trajectories to be described by complex and non-invertable curves.
-In this work, I imple- ment in Matlab a generalized simulator for TBR protocols in dense sensor networks.
+In this work, I implement in Matlab a generalized simulator for TBR protocols in dense sensor networks.
 Atop that simulator, I implement multiple variations of the same Bezier-spline routing protocol.
 By using a Bezier-spline representation of trajectories...